-An analysis of City of Berkeley economic data found that a year and a half after passage of the nation’s first large soda tax, food sector sales tax revenue rose by 15% in the city, and 469 new food sector jobs were created—an increase of 7.2%.
+Oakland, CA (May 16, 2017) — A new analysis of City of Berkeley economic data, released by a Public Health Institute researcher today, found that a year and a half after passage of the nation’s first large soda tax, food sector sales tax revenue rose by 15% in the city, and 469 new food sector jobs were created—an increase of 7.2%.

 This analysis of city sales tax revenue and employment data comes on the heels of an April 2017 PHI evaluation study that showed sugar sweetened beverage purchases declined by 9.6% in Berkeley as a result of the one cent per ounce tax and grocery bills did not rise.
 Together, the two studies help paint a fuller picture of the economic and behavioral impact of the policy.